theimowski/master-thesis/docs/section-research.md

     ]
 ]```

-The `store` function in snippet returns a list of nodes, which can then be passed as an argument to the `index` function defined earlier and displayed in a container between header and footer.
+The `store` function in listing {{fssuavestoreview}} returns a list of nodes, which can then be passed as an argument to the `index` function defined earlier and displayed in a container between header and footer.
 First node (line 2) is a standalone `h2` element with "Browse Genres" sign.

 The second node (lines 3-5) is a paragraph that displays number of all genres in the Store.